Royal Mail float adviser UBS says 'sell' postal firm's shares

 "We believe the market is over-estimating margin upside," UBS said in a note to clients.
 It had not rated Royal Mail before its sell recommendation.

-Bankers from UBS and Goldman Sachs (GS.N), which managed the initial public offering, will go before the Business Innovation and Skills committee to explain their valuations of Royal Mail on Wednesday.
+Bankers from UBS and Goldman Sachs, which managed the initial public offering, will go before the Business Innovation and Skills committee to explain their valuations of Royal Mail on Wednesday.